FAFSA - Financial Services

 After you complete the FAFSA, one of two things happens.
 Either you get results that the schools you listed can use right away, or you are identified by the FAFSA processing center for verification.
 If your FAFSA is identified for verification, you'll have to provide us with more information that we can tell you about at that time.

 A lot of students and parents get nervous about the FAFSA, but if you take your time, read directions carefully, and use the help items that appear on the right as you move to each box, it really isn't that bad.
 Ask us for help if you need it.
-Also, every year in February we host College Goal Sunday on the Vincennes and Jasper campuses.
+Also, every year in November and February we host College Goal Sunday on the Vincennes and Jasper campuses.
 We have staff members on hand in a computer room to help you complete your FAFSA.
 You can see the date each year at www.collegegoalsunday.org.

 The more accurately you complete the FAFSA and any follow-up documents we request, the more quickly we can determine your award.
 Below we've attached a document that has a checklist for when you should do things and a list of common errors to avoid.